top of page

 About

 In Deleuze and Guattari’s work, micropolitics refers to the almost invisible shifts through which life actually changes.
 While traditional politics deals with big blocks like the State or social classes, micropolitics focuses on the "minor": a change in how we speak, a refusal of a habit, or a sudden detour in what we desire.
 It is what always escapes the rigid grids of society, much like Bartleby’s quiet refusal ("I would prefer not to").
-Art provides the means to think freedom and resistance on the level of the small but effective steps that open up new political possibilities.
+Cinema and literature provide the means to think freedom on the level of the small but effective steps that open up new political possibilities.

 For Slavoj Žižek, ideology is embedded in what appears most obvious.
 Ideological fantasy structures reality at the level of everyday practice, anchoring power not in secrecy but in repetition and familiarity.
 Where Michel Foucault emphasizes the dispersion of power, Žižek stresses the persistence of central fantasies that hold social reality together in plain sight, even as they remain inherently unstable.
 Art and popular culture become crucial here as sites where these fantasies can falter, where what usually appears self-evident is briefly unsettled, and where new possibilities can begin to emerge.